sec-conf-auth/Privacy-preserving-Post-quantum-Key-Escrow-System/README.md

 files for the client codes, the docker file to generate the new docker image and information about how to use the new image are also available.

+1.In ccenv dockerfile, use the Ubuntu18.04 as the docker image environment, download and install liboqs library required for the experiment, install and configure the Go env(go1.15.7.linux-amd64.tar.gz).

+2.Build the dockerfile.

+   `docker built -t ccenv:latest ./ `